rse/vdon-call/README.md

 There are two particular bottlenecks in this approach, which are addressed by the particular VDO.Ninja parameterization:

+1. **CALLER INGEST FEEDS**:

-1. The caller receiver-side is an OBS Studio, acting as a WebRTC-to-NDI gateway and has to run on a medium gaming PC (Intel Core i7 11700KF, NVIDIA RTX 3070Ti, 32GB RAM) with just about a maximum of about 80% overall resource utilization.
+   The caller receiver-side is an OBS Studio, acting as a WebRTC-to-NDI gateway and has to run on a medium gaming PC (Intel Core i7 11700KF, NVIDIA RTX 3070Ti, 32GB RAM) with just about a maximum of about 80% overall resource utilization.
 As a result, the callers camera use 720p24 and a bitrate of 2000 kbps with H.264 and the callers content use 1080p6 and a bitrate of 3000 kbps with H.264.

+2. **PRODUCTION RETURN FEED**:

-2. The production sender-side, providing the return feed of the video production back to the caller, should require no more than half of the uplink (50 mbps) and downlink (100 mbps) of the usual Internet connections available in Germany.
+   The production sender-side, providing the return feed of the video production back to the caller, should require no more than half of the uplink (50 mbps) and downlink (100 mbps) of the usual Internet connections available in Germany.
 As a result, the return feed uses